SegaraRai/weather.svg/README.md

 2. Run `pnpm wrangler secret put` to set the required secrets.
    See `src/server/bindings.ts` for the required secrets.
 3. Run `pnpm wrangler deploy` to deploy your API server.

+Make sure to add `CLOUDFLARE_API_TOKEN` to GitHub Actions secrets to deploy automatically.
+See [Create an API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) for more information.

 ## Contribution